aldettinger/camel-quarkus-troubleshooting/README.md

 ### Pass an option to the native-image tool

+Scenario: Quarkus is hiding some of GraalVM complexities to users.
+Fine but I need to pass some extra parameters to the native-image command line.

-The native-image tool has a lot of [interesting options](https://www.graalvm.org/22.1/reference-manual/native-image/Options/#options-to-native-image-builder) that could be useful to investigate an issue.
+Indeed, the `native-image` tool has a lot of [interesting options](https://www.graalvm.org/22.1/reference-manual/native-image/Options/#options-to-native-image-builder) that could be useful to investigate an issue.

-Those options could be passed to `native-image` through quarkus using `-Dquarkus.native.additional-build-args`.
+Those options could be passed to `native-image` through Quarkus using `-Dquarkus.native.additional-build-args`.

-For instance, we have traced the class initialization of the `MyRoute` class with the option:
+For instance, we can trace the class initialization of the `MyRoute` class with the option:

 ```
 -Dquarkus.native.additional-build-args='--trace-class-initialization=org.aldettinger.troubleshooting.MyRoute'